flowplayer/flash/core/README.txt

 3.2.19-dev
 ------
 - new top level config option 'persistVolumeLevel'.
 Does not store the volume level and create a 'flash cookie' if set to false.
+- #121 fix for XSS protocoless urls breaking the local url check.
+Disabled wildcard security for loading crossdomain plugin code for now as same domain does not need this.

 3.2.17
 ------